Constraint equations for 3 + 1 vacuum Einstein equations with a translational space-like Killing field in the asymptotically flat case: Main result

 \section{Main result}

 We are interested in the system of constraint equations on $\mathbb{R}^2$

-We look for solutions $(H,\lambda)$ where $H$ is a $2$-tensor, symmetric and traceless, and $\lambda$ is a scalar function. $\dot{u}$ and $u$ are given scalar functions on $\mathbb{R}^2$ and $\tau$ is a scalar function which may be chosen arbitrarily.
+We look for solutions $(H,\lambda)$ where $H$ is a $2$-tensor, symmetric and traceless, and $\lambda$ is a scalar function.
+The function $u$ is defined by \eqref{defubis} and $\tau$ is a scalar function which may be chosen arbitrarily.
 We recall however from the end of the previous section that $\tau$ must be chosen carefully.
 In particular, $\tau$ can not be identically $0$ otherwise there may not be solutions.
+In our work, some parts of $\tau$ will be imposed.
+These are the quantities

+where $(r,\theta)$ are polar coordinates.
+We will work in the case where we choose data for $u$ and $\tau$ which are small.

 Before stating the main theorem, we recall several properties of weighted Sobolev spaces.